rubinius/rubinius/web/doc/en/how-to/fix-a-failing-spec.markdown

   14. More commits and discussion may happen with other contributors using the Pull Request interface.

-When your patch is accepted by the Rubinius project, you'll get a commit bit for the Rubinius repository.
-Let Evan know what your Github username is.
+When your pull request is accepted by the Rubinius project, you'll get a commit bit for the Rubinius repository.
+Let Evan, Brian or Dirkjan know what your Github username is.